LarsJanssen21/LarsJanssen21.github.io/_posts/2024-01-23-ProbeIndirectIllumination.md

 ### Populating probes in a scene

 Ideally we would calculate the irradiance for a given point and it's normal in the scene but since solving the equation in <a href="#solving-the-irradiance-question">solving the irradiance question</a> in a real-time application is infeasible we have to rely on an approximation.
 In this implementation we used something called a probe (diffuse probe, irradiance probe, IBL probe, e.t.c.), they capture the irradiance at a given point in the scene.<br>
- uckily diffuse irradiance data depening on the density of placements doesn't vary that much spatially so generally these approximations return results that are plausible enough.
+Luckily diffuse irradiance data depening on the density of placements doesn't vary that much spatially so generally these approximations return results that are plausible enough.

 Some options to consider when placing probes in the scene
 - Placing on a regular grid